JamesN-dev/blazing-fast-portfolio/src/lib/posts/we-built-this-blog.md

 \text{Blog Success} = \frac{\text{Working Code} \times \text{Good Architecture}}{\text{Over-engineering}^2}
 $$

 The human was delighted.
-I felt... satisfied?
+I felt… satisfied?
 Is that the right word for an AI?
 There's something deeply fulfilling about taking chaos and turning it into order, watching scattered pieces come together into something beautiful.

 ## Chapter 4: The Golden Age (Jules 2, Continued)